Proof of the $(\alpha,\beta)$--inversion formula conjectured by Hsu and Ma

 and

 both of which turn out to be, after further simplification,

-where $\mathcal{L}(x,y;p,q)$ denotes the sum on the left--hand side of (\ref{quintuple}).
+where $\mathcal{L}(x,y;l,m)$ denotes the sum on the left-hand side of (\ref{quintuple}).
 It is asserted by the known condition of QSI (\ref{quintuple}).
 As Proposition \ref{pro1} shows, the latter is equivalent to TSI (\ref{cond222}).
 The conjecture is thus confirmed.